arangodb/docs/3.6/oasis/backups.md

 ## How to clone deployments using backups

+{% hint 'info' %}
+The cloned deployment will have the exact same features as the previous deployment including node size, model, cloud provider & region.
+The data contained in the backup will be restored to this new deployment.

+The *root password* for this deployment will be different.
+{% endhint %}

 1. Highlight the backup you wish to clone from and hit **Clone backup to new deployment**

    ![Oasis Clone Deployment From Backup](../images/oasis-clone-deployment-from-backup.png)